 By confab’s end, things seemed less clear, of course.

 This is not unusual in times of complex change and when the progressive discussion format of a conference “migrates” the perception of topics.
 Some points had outweighed others heavily in 48 hours.

 DRM went from gum on a shoe to a rebel yell once Matteo Berlucchi was given the floor.

-Talk of Apple’s iBooks Author had given way to conversations about Houghton Mifflin Harcourt’s deal to publish Amazon’s New York adult line of print books.
-(Both writeups I’ve linked to here are by Laura Hazard Owen.)
+Talk turned to Houghton Mifflin Harcourt’s deal to publish Amazon’s New York adult line of print books.
 Other issues seemed never to get off the ground.

 The words “partnership” and “collaboration” popped up early and often at DBW, as publishers, agents, editors, marketers, retailers, technologists, researchers, journalists, and consultants were treated to panel chats and presentations — one by the excited futurist David Houle on what he calls the Shift Age.
 You can download his ebook free, thanks to Dominique Raccah‘s Sourcebooks, which will publish a new Houle work later this year.